smdgtgt/Bangladesh_LCA_Localization_Framework/README.md

     ├── step5_similarity_transfer.py # kNN similarity transfer (Appendix I)
     └── step6_export.py              # final export (Appendix J)

-Using the Workbench
+## Using the Workbench
-Open Workbench/LCA_Workbench_Tool.html in any modern browser.
-No build step, server, or data files are required.
+Download `Workbench/LCA_Workbench_Tool.html` and open it in any modern web browser.
+No installation, server, or separate CSV files are required.

-Running the pipeline
+## Running the pipeline
 The scripts read and write plain CSVs in the current working directory, and run in order.
   1. Cleaning stage.
 Place your raw material exports in a folder and run the cleaning script from inside it.
 It produces all_materials_clean.csv: python "Global Data Cleaning Process/clean_oclca.py"